Kym Valentine: Personal life

 Valentine married singer Fabio Tolli, and they have a daughter.
 The couple separated in 2007.

 Valentine was engaged to former AFL player Trent Croad in March 2015.
 In November 2015, Valentine and Croad confirmed they were expecting their first child together, and a son was born in March 2016.
 Their relationship ended in December 2017.

 Health issues

 On 4 July 2008, Valentine collapsed on a flight home from New York and was diagnosed with pneumonia and pneumothorax.
 When she arrived in Melbourne she spent several days in hospital before recuperating at home.
 Valentine was told that she needed to rest for a month and she could not return to work on Neighbours.
-New Zealand actress Michala Banas took over the role of Libby for a month, and Valentine resumed the role at the start of the 2009 series.
+New Zealand actress Michala Banas took over the role of Libby for a month.

 On 6 July 2010, Valentine was hospitalised for four days with a life-threatening blood clot on her lung.
 In December 2010, Valentine checked herself into a clinic as she was suffering from exhaustion.

 Valentine returned to the Neighbours set in January 2011.
 A few months after her return to filming, Valentine took indefinite leave from Neighbours.